-Once again if someone promises you first page rankings right off the bat, they are lying.
 SEO is a lengthy process that needs to be evaluated for success over a period of time.
-Look for an agency that has a comprehensive long term strategy to bring visibility and traffic to your site.
+Look for an agency with a comprehensive long term strategy to bring visibility and traffic to your site.

 2) Quality Referrals

 Online reviews and directories should be taken with a grain of salt as agencies can pay to look more favorable.
 Very often these online directories are ranked by paid results.
 On the other hand, we suggest asking the agency if it would be ok to contact past clients and inquire about their work.
-This is the best way to gain first-hand knowledge on the reputability of the service.
+This approach is the best way to gain first-hand knowledge of the reputability of the service.

-Transparency is an extremely important aspect of any client-agency relationship.
-An agency should be able to communicate the goals, tactics, and results of the campaign in a way that is easy to understand and digest.
-If an agency gives you generic answers and updates it may be time to go in another direction.
+Honesty and accountability are essential aspects of any client-agency relationship.
+An agency should be able to communicate the campaign’s goals, tactics, and results in a way that is easy to understand and digest.
+If an agency gives you generic answers and updates, it may be time to go in another direction.

 4) Case Studies

 A case study is a great way to evaluate how an agency tackles problems and what kind of success their strategies brought them.
 Look for agencies that publish case studies on their site, or at the very least see if they can provide one for you.

-SEO isn’t something you can study in school and unlike PPC, you cannot obtain any reputable certifications.
-The best way to learn SEO is to actually do SEO.
+SEO isn’t something you can study in school, and unlike PPC, you cannot obtain any reputable certifications.
+The best way to learn SEO is to do SEO.
 Therefore, look up the agency’s employees on LinkedIn to gain a feel for the team’s overall expertise and experience.